cosia-Gif/Space-Invaders-Our-Way/README.md

 ## **Overview**

-This project is a recreation of the game Space Invaders.
+This project is a recreation of the game Space Invaders, but with a few of our twists - watch the video!

 ---